 Financial institutions such as banks and all organizations at risk of money laundering must comply with these regulations; otherwise, they may be exposed to severe money laundering risks and penalties.
 Throughout history, many institutions, especially banks, have not complied with these regulations.
 Still, some banks' money laundering scandals and penalties were never forgotten and engraved in memory.
 This blog examines the top five memorable money laundering scandals and penalties.

 Founded on June 16, 1879, as Wachovia National Bank, Wachovia Bank had become one of the biggest financial services companies in the United States.
-Wachovia offers its customers banking, brokerage, asset and wealth management, corporate and investment banking products and services, and nationwide retail brokerage, mortgage loan, and auto financing services.
+Wachovia offers its customers banking, brokerage, asset, and wealth management, corporate and investment banking products and services, and nationwide retail brokerage, mortgage loan, and auto financing services.

 In 2008, Wachovia Corporation was acquired by Wells Fargo & Company to create North America's most comprehensive distribution system for financial services.
 Once one of the largest U.S. banks, Wachovia is unfortunately responsible for the biggest money-laundering event.
-In 2010, it was found that the bank allowed drug cartels in Mexico between 2004 and 2007 to allow money laundering close to USD 390 billion through its branches.
+In 2010, it was found that the bank allowed drug cartels in Mexico between 2004 and 2007 to allow money laundering of close to USD 390 billion through its branches.
 Drug cartels used U.S. dollars from drug sales in the U.S. to smuggle them across the Mexican border.

 Later, they used money exchangers to deposit the money into bank accounts in Mexico.
-Legal requirements regarding the origin of funds were not the same level as current standards.
+Legal requirements regarding the origin of funds were not at the same level as current standards.
 Later, the money was returned to Wachovia's U.S. accounts, and the bank could not control the source of these funds.
 In addition, drug cartels have used Wachovia's mass cash service to send the banknotes back to the United States.

 Someone who made this incident aware, Martin Woods, realized that his employer helped launder the drug trade profits in Mexico.
 Woods, who joined Wachovia Bank as a money laundering reporting officer in 2005, made his first severe warnings during the 2006 Lebanon war following reports that Hezbollah was using Wachovia accounts.
 However, surprisingly, he received condemnation for his attempts to freeze suspicious accounts.
 That year also identified "a series of suspicious transactions" related to Mexican exchange offices.

 There were deposits of passenger checks with insufficient or no credentials on them and containing large amounts of sequential numbers - more sequential numbers than any innocent person would need - to an educated eye that looked like suspicious signatures.
-Woods then published a series of "suspicious activity reports" (SAR), demanding that the parties mentioned above be blocked and many sequentially numbered passenger checks from Mexico be blocked.
+Woods then published a series of Suspicious Activity Reports (SAR), demanding that the parties mentioned above be blocked and many sequentially numbered passenger checks from Mexico be blocked.

 In April 2006, Mexican military soldiers found 128 safes worth $ 100 million filled with 5.7 tonnes of cocaine on a newly arrived jet in the port city of Ciudad del Carmen.
 A twenty-two-month study by agents of the DEA, IRS, and others found that the smugglers bought the plane with the money they laundered through Wachovia.
 Between 2004 and 2007, the investigation revealed that billions of dollars of wire transfers, traveler's checks, and bulk cash shipments were transferred to Wachovia accounts through Mexican exchanges.
 When this money laundering scandal emerged, Wachovia managed to escape prosecution by paying a $ 160 million fine and promising to increase AML procedures.